These Pesto Potatoes are such a simple and savory side dish! Tender potatoes, coated with flavorful pesto and roasted to crispy perfection.

+Pesto originated in Genoa, Italy and is made with basil, olive oil, pine nuts, and Parmesan cheese.
 You can make your own pesto or purchase it pre-made.
-We have a delicious recipe for homemade pesto here.
-It is my favorite!
-It can also be purchased at Costco in their refrigerated section.
-There are also dry mixes you can buy at the grocery store.
-Homemade is definitely the best!
+Try our delicious homemade pesto recipe; it is my favorite!
+I’ve also found a really great pre-made option at Costco in their refrigerated section.
+There are also dry mixes you can buy at the grocery store, but homemade is definitely the best in my opinion.

-Scrub (but don't peel) potatoes and cut into large cubes then place all the pieces in a large plastic bag.
+- Scrub (but don't peel) potatoes and cut into large cubes then place all the pieces in a large plastic bag.
 Add about 3/4 cup pesto sauce to the bag and shake it around until the pesto is coating all the potato pieces.

-Pour the contents of the bag out onto a cookie sheet.
+- Pour the contents of the bag out onto a cookie sheet.
 Arrange the potatoes so they are laying flat then sprinkle with parmesan cheese.

-Bake at 450 degrees for 25 to 30 minutes, or until they begin to look lightly toasted.
+- Bake at 450 degrees for 25 to 30 minutes, or until they begin to look lightly toasted.